-As part of the VE pilot, HQE DAGs were encouraged to interact with the medical consultants to ensure the appropriate medical expert was selected.
+As part of the VE pilot, HQES DAGs were encouraged to interact with the medical consultants to ensure the appropriate medical expert was selected.
 This has reduced the number of times a subsequent expert opinion was necessary.
 The involvement of DAGs earlier in the investigation has served to identify the materials essential for the expert's review, thus eliminating the need for the expert's review of unnecessary documents.
 When the expert opinion is returned, the DAG can quickly assess the opinion to determine if the expert has followed the guidelines and if the opinion has addressed all the substantive issues referenced in the complaint.
-If the expert opinion requires clarification, the DAG can readily request clarifying information, rather than waiting for the issue to be resolved at the time of trial.
-This can also eliminate the unnecessary filing of administrative charges.
+If the expert opinion, rather than waiting for the issue to be resolved at the time of trial.
+This also can eliminate the unnecessary filing of administrative charges.